magento/merchdocs/src/payment/klarna-setup.md

 1. Copy the block(s) of code to the text editor below the other two installation scripts.

-The `data-key` value in each script corresponds to the _Product placement_ field in the Magento configuration.
-You now have all the information necessary to complete the Magento configuration.
+The `data-key` value in each script corresponds to the _Product placement_ field in the Commerce configuration.
+You now have all the information necessary to complete the Commerce configuration.

-## Magento configuration
+## Commerce configuration

-When you have API credentials and On-site Messaging code from your Klarna account, you can complete the Klarna configuration in the Magento Admin.
+When you have API credentials and On-site Messaging code from your Klarna account, you can complete the Klarna configuration in the Commerce Admin.

 {:.bs-callout-tip}
 Click <span class="btn">Save Config</span> at any time to save your progress.

-### Step 1: Begin the Magento configuration
+### Step 1: Begin the configuration

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.

 1. In the left panel, expand **Sales** and choose **Payment Methods**.

-1. If your Magento installation has multiple websites, stores, or views, set **Store View** to the store view where you want to apply this configuration.
+1. If your Commerce installation has multiple websites, stores, or views, set **Store View** to the store view where you want to apply this configuration.

 1. If needed, expand ![Expansion selector]({% link images/images/btn-expand.png %}) the **Other Payment Methods** section.